Tactile graphic: Tactile maps

 Typical tactile elevations: Thermoformed maps usually have an elevation of at least 1mm.
 Swell Paper averages 0.5 mm and braille embossers have a range from 0.25–1 mm.
 Ink-jet printers can be controlled to vary elevation as needed.
 A (2009) study conducted by Sandra Jehoel tested various height levels and estimated that preferred tactile elevations fall between 40 and 80 micrometres depending on the substrate background, shape of the object and smoothness of lines.
 Symbols such as a triangle, square and a circle should have a minimum base line length of 6.4, 5.0 and 5.5 mm respectively for proper recognition.

 Audio tactile maps or graphic tablets are interactive devices.
 Electronic tactile talking touch pad instruments use Macromedia Flash software with audio files to convey information to the blind or visually impaired user.
 As the user's finger engages a feature or symbol a recording provides information about the object, symbol or area.
 For example, the sound of splashing water can be used for areas such as rivers or oceans.
 This format has great potential for transmitting information over the Internet which can be downloaded to a computer or hand-held device.

 A great deal of hardware already exists that can be used by the blind or visually impaired to interact with computer screen graphics.
 A vibrating mouse or other force feedback devices can be adapted to turn any visual software generated map into a hybrid tactile map.
 The interactive signal to a device can be varied when crossing a boundary or symbol.

 High resolution refreshable braille displays containing 1,500 to 12,000 pixels are already available in market.
 Graphic braille display available in the market is DV-2 (from KGS) with 1,536 pixels, Hyperbraille with 7,200 pixels and TACTISPLAY Table/Walk (from Tactisplay Corp.) with 2,400/12,000 pixels respectively.
 TACTISPLAY table has total 12,000 pixels arranged in 120x100.

 Zoom maps are a recently developed tactile map.
 These maps are designed specifically for those who can read braille and have had no previous interaction with tactile maps.
 The term zoom is comparable to a zoom-able visual raster internet map.
 A country is divided into regions on the first map then the next zoomed map will have a breakdown of the regions and so forth until a city level is reached.
 These successive maps rely on a dependable texture as the map zoom progresses.
-This produces a familiarity as one zooms from the proceeding map.
+This produces a familiarity as one zooms from the preceding map.
 This is achieved in many instances with line orientation, area and consistent shape.
 The Braille text on the map is placed next to a rectangular textured legend for area identification.